robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 **Lesson 4: Field Programmable Gate Arrays.**
 - Outcomes:
-  - Identify the key specifications of Intel® FPGAs
+  - Identify the key specifications of Intel® FPGAs.
-  - Use the Intel® DevCloud for the Edge for running deep learning models on the FPGA
+  - Use the Intel® DevCloud for the Edge for running deep learning. models on the FPGA
-  - Use the HETERO Plugin to enable efficient hardware utilization
+  - Use the HETERO Plugin to enable efficient hardware utilization.
 - Exercises:
   - [Walkthrough: FPGA and the DevCloud][23]
   - [FPGA and the DevCloud][24]